Analysis and Synthesis of Switched Optimization Algorithms: Numerical Examples

 \subsection{Time-Varying Delay: Increasing Delay}

-Our next example involves synthesis of algorithms with increasing delay before the oracle under snapping logic (delay increases by 1 until the maximum delay, or jumps to delay 0) visualized in Figure \ref{fig:logic:b}.
-Figure \ref{fig:sweep_snap} plots the computed convergence rate $\rho$ under static multipliers $\lambda$ for $m = 1$ and $L \in (1, 10]$.
-The maximal delay before the oracle increases from 0 to 6, and the upper-bound on the convergence rate $\rho$ monotonically increases both in $L/m$ and in the delay.
+Our next example involves synthesis of algorithms with increasing delay before the oracle $\nabla f$. \rw{We consider two network structures: Unrestricted Delay and Packet Drops.
+Both networks involve a maximal delay $H_{\max}$ ranging from $H_{\max} = 0$ to $H_{\max} = 5$.
+The Unrestricted Delay setting involves a delay of $h_k \in \{0, \ldots, H_{\max}\}$, in which $h_k$ and $h_{k+1}$ are independent.
+The Packet Drop setting involves the delay increasing by 1 until the maximum delay of $H_{\max}$, or jumps to delay 0.
+This logic is visualized in Figure \ref{fig:logic:b} for $H_{\max}=3$.}